Open an SME bank account in Hong Kong: tips and requirements

 2. When opening a business account, are the requirements different for sole-funded and crowd-funded companies?

 Normally, the requirements for sole-funded companies are relatively simpler.
-You can kick start the process with your identity document, Business Registration Certificate, and the Business Registration Application Form (Form 1(a)).
+You can kick-start the process with your identity document, Business Registration Certificate, and the Business Registration Application Form (Form 1(a)).

 For crowd-funded companies such as partnerships and limited companies, you will need to submit the identity documents of all partners, shareholders, beneficial owners, and authorised signatories.
-If your company is a limited company, you will also need a separate set of documents including the Return of Allotment, List of Board of Directors, Certificate of Incorporation, Memorandum And Articles of Association, and more.
+If your company is a limited company, you will also need a separate set of documents, including the Return of Allotment, List of Board of Directors, Certificate of Incorporation, Memorandum and Articles of Association, and more.

 Share